nir/jupylet/README.md

 to programmatically control multiple simultaneous games and render thousands of frames per second.

-Consider for example the pong game included in this repository.
+Consider for example the pong game included in this code base.
 With a few lines of code you can modify the colors of the game to experiment with transfer learning, or turn the game into 4-way pong with agents on all four sides of the game court to experiment with cooperation between multiple agents.
 And since you